Memento Mori (radio show)

-Memento Mori (stylized in all caps) is an Apple Music 1 radio show created by Canadian singer the Weeknd.
+Memento Mori (stylized in all caps) is an Apple Music 1 radio show created by Canadian singer The Weeknd.
 Syndicated through his record label XO, the show began airing on June 8, 2018.
 Throughout the show, the Weeknd plays a mixture of songs that have inspired him during his album-making process.
 He also invites various guests to host their own episode and share their curated playlists.

 History

 2018–2019: First episodes

 The Weeknd announced his radio show Memento Mori on June 6, 2018, through social media.
 The first episode aired on June 8.
 At the time of its broadcast, the Weeknd was living in Paris, and played songs that were inspired by "some very memorable nights."
 The second episode aired on August 23, over two months after the debut broadcast.

 The third episode aired on January 10, 2019, and was hosted by producer Gesaffelstein.
-During the broadcast, Gesaffelstien premiered their song "Lost in the Fire", which served as the second single from his second studio album Hyperion.
+During the broadcast, Gesaffelstein premiered their song "Lost in the Fire", which served as the second single from his second studio album Hyperion.
 When the episode aired, the Weeknd was living in New York City and was working on his fourth studio album.
 The fourth episode aired on February 16, the Weeknd's 29th birthday.
 The broadcast was hosted by his then-girlfriend, model Bella Hadid.

 The fifth episode aired on April 27, 2019, and was hosted by the Weeknd's co-manager Cash.
 During the episode, he premiered songs from rappers 21 Savage, Offset and Travis Scott.
 The sixth episode, and the show's first Halloween edition, aired on October 31.
 It was hosted by DJ Kerwin Frost.